How to find Instagram competitions

 How to find Instagram comps

-Do a hashtag search
+1. Do a search

 Follow my tips on a targeted Google search, trying various keywords and phrases – win Instagram competition, etc.

-Check competition listings sites
+6. Check competition listings sites

-Follow and bookmark other compers
+7. Follow and bookmark other compers

-Turn on notifications
+8. Turn on notifications

 Be warned – there are usually no T&Cs for Instagram comps, so you’ll have to work out if the comps are actually valid in the UK, or even if they’re still open to entries!
 First of all – check the first comment on the competition photo – or the main bio, as promoters will often add a link there.
 If there’s still no sign of T&Cs there, add a comment to ask the promoter about closing dates or eligibility – it’s a pain to win a product from the US, as you sometimes have to pay import tax on it!
 If you spot £ signs in the prize details, that’s a clue it’s a UK promotion ($ signs could mean US, Canada or Australian promotions!)

 If you have any more tips on finding Instagram comps, let me know in the comments.